Last night, while sifting aimlessly through Netflix, I discovered Grave Encounters by The Vicious Brothers.

 Not to give too many spoilers but, the characteristics of time itself is one.
 I love movies where time is manipulated.
 It immediately molds the surreal and the real together in a beautifully disorientating mess.
 Another is the use of desperation as a source of characters internal conflict and arc.
 Which inevitably leads to chaos, mutiny, and a guy eating a freshly dead rat with his bare hands.

-Eventually the film won me back over, and lent itself to a more creative ending…far removed from it’s sarcastic mockery of an introduction.
+Eventually Grave Encounters won me back over, and lent itself to a more creative ending…far removed from it’s sarcastic mockery of an introduction.
 And I’m very glad it did.
 I am always skeptical when I’m watching a “newer-era” horror movie.
 I am a fan of the classics because so many of today’s horror films are simply regurgitation’s of the past.

 I will say though, that out of all the “found footage” horror films I’ve seen, this one is actually among the strongest.
 Probably my third place winner.
 With “Blair Witch” in second, and “Diary of the Dead” in first.
 (Only because it bears Romero’s name.)
 “Paranormal Activity” doesn’t even place in my book.
 (Those film enrage me.
 But that’s a whole other story.)